 "An island blows up, and from its remains a black poison fills the ocean.
 A team of underwater specialists with high-tech gear have to stop the poison before it contaminates the earth, but things get increasingly bizarre the more they investigate."

 On this day in 2003 (in Italy), Alien Hunter enjoyed its release on home video.
-Directed by Ron Krauss, the SciFi feature starred James Spader and Janine Eser, and here's the plot summary as provided by IMDB.com:
+Directed by Ron Krauss from a story by J.S.
+Cardone and Boaz Davidson, the SciFi/Fantasy starred James Spader, Janine Eser, and John Lynch.
+According to our friends at IMDB.com, here's the plot summary:

 "An alien black box is found in the South Pole, where a government agency is conducting botanical experiments."